Make a Quilled Face Vase Card

 quilled floral lady vase card and envelope

 The design is a cute take on the head planters and vases (sometimes called face pots) that are so popular right now.
 Are you seeing them in lots of stores like I am?
-This Opalhouse stoneware family planter is proving to be a hit among Instagram influencers since cacti and succulents are still very much in vogue.
+This Opalhouse stoneware family planter from Target stores is proving to be a hit among Instagram influencers since cacti and succulents are still very much in vogue.

 stoneware face planter containing cactus